|

 chlorophyll

-and transforms it into carbohydrates and sugars used for plant
+elements to form carbohydrates and sugars used for plant

-animals can breath in.
+animals can breath in before we exhale carbon

 nutrients, chlorophyll, water and temperature for photosynthesis